How to Handle Cheating

 Incentivize Participating, Not Leading

 Incentivize honesty by rewarding for other criteria beyond first to finish or most steps.
 Incentivize for diligence (e.g., entering 42 days out of 50) or simply for signing up!
 This encourages participation while lowering the need to post artificially high step counts in the interest of being the highest score.
+Click here to see some incentive ideas.

 The Benefits of Manual Tracking